jumpnow/jumpnowtek-site/_posts/2014-02-28-Wandboard-Systems-with-Yocto.md

         meta-ide-support

-    You can also run generated qemu images with a command like 'runqemu qemux86' scott@hex:~/wandboard/build$
+    You can also run generated qemu images with a command like 'runqemu qemux86' scott@fractal:~/wandboard/build$

-Those 'Common targets' may or may not build successfully.
-I have never tried them.
+I don't use those *Common targets*, but instead use my own custom image recipes.

-There are a few custom images available in the meta-wandboard layer.
-The recipes for these image can be found in `meta-wandboard/images/`
+There are two custom images available in the *meta-wandboard* layer.
+The recipes for the images can be found in `meta-wandboard/images/`

-    console-image.bb
+* console-image.bb
-    qte-image.bb
+* qt5-image.bb

+You should add your own custom images to this same directory.

 #### console-image

 A basic console developer image.
-See the recipe for specifics, but some of the installed programs are
+See the recipe `meta-wandboard/images/console-image.bb` for specifics, but some of the installed programs are

     gcc/g++ and associated build tools
     git
-    opencv
     ssh/scp server and client
-    wireless support
-    kernel modules
+    perl and a number of commonly used modules zeromq

+The *console-image* has a line

+    inherit core-image

+which is `poky-fido/meta/classes/core-image.bbclass` and pulls in some required base packages.
+This is useful to know if you create your own image recipe.

-#### qte-image
+#### qt5-image

-This image includes the `console-image` and adds Qt 4.8.6 embedded with the associated development headers and qmake.
+This image includes the `console-image` and adds `Qt5` with the associated development headers and `qmake`.

-This image also includes the [SyntroCore][syntrocore] and [SyntroLCam][syntrolcam] binaries as well as the headers and libraries for doing `Syntro` development directly on the wandboard.
+### Build

 To build the `console-image` run the following command

-    scott@hex:~/wandboard/build$ bitbake console-image
+    scott@fractal:~/wandboard/build$ bitbake console-image

-You may run into build errors related to packages that failed to download or sometimes out of order builds.
-The easy solution is to clean the build for the failed package and rerun the build again.
+You may occasionally run into build errors related to packages that either failed to download or sometimes out of order builds.
+The easy solution is to clean the failed package and rerun the build again.

-For instance if the build for `zip` failed for some reason, I would run this.
+For instance if the build for `zip` failed for some reason, I would run this

-    scott@hex:~/wandboard/build$ bitbake -c cleansstate zip
+    scott@fractal:~/wandboard/build$ bitbake -c cleansstate zip
-    scott@hex:~/wandboard/build$ bitbake zip
+    scott@fractal:~/wandboard/build$ bitbake zip

 And then continue with the full build.

-    scott@hex:~/wandboard/build$ bitbake console-image
+    scott@fractal:~/wandboard/build$ bitbake console-image

+To build the `qt5-image` it would be

+    scott@fractal:~/wandboard/build$ bitbake qt5-image

+The `cleansstate` command (with two s's) works for image recipes as well.

+The image files won't get deleted from the *TMPDIR* until the next time you build.

 ### Copying the binaries to an SD card

-After the build completes, the bootloader, kernel and rootfs image files can be found in `TMPDIR/deploy/images/wandboard-quad/`.
+After the build completes, the bootloader, kernel and rootfs image files can be found in `<TMPDIR>/deploy/images/wandboard/`.

 The `meta-wandboard/scripts` directory has some helper scripts to format and copy the files to a microSD card.

 #### mk2parts.sh

 This script will partition an SD card with the minimal 2 partitions required for the boards.
+The script leaves a 4 MB empty region before the first partition for use as explained below.

 Insert the microSD into your workstation and note where it shows up.

-You may have to look at your syslog.
-I'll assume `/dev/sdc` for this example.
+[lsblk][lsblk] is convenient for finding the microSD card.

+For example

+    scott@fractal:~/wandboard/meta-wandboard$ lsblk
+    NAME    MAJ:MIN RM   SIZE RO TYPE MOUNTPOINT sda       8:0    0 931.5G  0 disk
+    |-sda1    8:1    0  93.1G  0 part /
+    |-sda2    8:2    0  93.1G  0 part /home
+    |-sda3    8:3    0  29.8G  0 part [SWAP]
+    |-sda4    8:4    0     1K  0 part
+    |-sda5    8:5    0   100G  0 part /oe5
+    |-sda6    8:6    0   100G  0 part /oe6
+    |-sda7    8:7    0   100G  0 part /oe7
+    |-sda8    8:8    0   100G  0 part /oe8
+    |-sda9    8:9    0   100G  0 part /oe9
+    `-sda10   8:10   0 215.5G  0 part /oe10
+    sdb       8:16   1   7.4G  0 disk
+    |-sdb1    8:17   1    64M  0 part
+    `-sdb2    8:18   1   7.3G  0 part

+I would use `sdb` for the format and copy script parameters on this machine.

 It doesn't matter if some partitions from the SD card are mounted.
 The `mk2parts.sh` script will unmount them.

-BE CAREFUL with this script.
+**BE CAREFUL** with this script.
 It will format any disk on your workstation.

-    scott@hex:~$ cd ~/wandboard/meta-wandboard/scripts
+    scott@fractal:~$ cd ~/wandboard/meta-wandboard/scripts
-    scott@hex:~/wandboard/meta-wandboard/scripts$ sudo ./mk2parts.sh sdc
+    scott@fractal:~/wandboard/meta-wandboard/scripts$ sudo ./mk2parts.sh sdb

 You only have to format the SD card once.